Fall 2014 update

 How does Early Park Admission to the Wizarding World work?

-VERY IMPORTANT With the opening of Diagon Alley this summer, Universal is attempting to help with morning crowds by letting guests in up to a half hour before Early Park Admission technically begins.
-So, if you want to be at the front of the EPA crowd to ensure the lowest wait time for Escape from Gringotts, we recommend you arrive at the USF turnstiles by 6:00am for 7:00am Early Park Admission or, in August, 7:00am for 8:00am Early Park Admission.
+VERY IMPORTANT With the opening of Diagon Alley this past summer, Universal has been attempting to help with morning crowds by letting guests in up to a half hour before Early Park Admission technically begins.
+So, if you want to be at the front of the EPA crowd to ensure the shortest wait time for Escape from Gringotts, we recommend you arrive at the USF turnstiles by 7:15am for 8:00am Early Park Admission (or, when applicable, 6:15am for 7:00am Early Park Admission).

 How do I get Early Park Admission to the Wizarding World?